nam-drun/sneak_peek_on_my_current_paper/gen_models/Diffusion/README.md

-There are A LOT of unique variants of Diffusion so here I only pick the most common one, and leave other variants to be dealt with later when I discuss about Stochastic Interpolant
+There are A LOT of unique variants of Diffusion so here I only pick the most common one, and leave other variants to be dealt with later when I discuss about Stochastic Interpolant.
+The main takeaway is simple, the common myth Diffusion has to couple with OU processs (i.e. reverse time SDE) is wrong.
+With reverse ODE, it does just nearly just as good, not just because the FID says because the actual illustration says so!

 ## FID evaluations
 EDM-SDE (1024 sampling steps, 2047 NFE):